 2) Robust key features

-Other features that are now available to small businesses, which historically would have been too costly or to labor intensive to implement, include advanced conferencing functionality and auto attendant.
+Other features that are now available to small businesses, which historically would have been too costly or too labor-intensive to implement, include advanced conferencing functionality and auto attendant.
 These can help improve conference call functionality and provide the perception of a much larger organization.
 Allowing small businesses to appear larger than or as established as competitors is a huge advantage of VoIP.

 These are just quick snapshots of the beneficial features VoIP offers.
 Many VoIP providers differ in the core features and services they offer so careful consideration is a must for any small business.